elYanuki/PopupEngine/README.md

 })
 ```

-## Notification
+# Notification

 The Notification is a small text only box that appears in a corner to notify the user of something.
 The divs have position fixed and a z-index of 999.
 The position of these notifications can be controlled when creating them, if there is mutliple in the same spot they will stack on bellow each other.
 Notifications will disappear after a specified time or by using the "x" button.
 \
 Every created Notification will have the CSS class: `popupEngineNotification`

-If the screens width is below a specified breakpoint the notifications will adopt a mobile mode. here the xAxis will be igonored and all new Notifications will either be placed on the top of the screen or the bottom.
+If the screens width is below a specified breakpoint the notifications will adopt a mobile mode. here the xAxis will be igonored and all new Notifications will either be placed at the top of the screen or the bottom.

-The Notifications are not designed to adapt to spontaneous screen size changes so old Notifications will stay in their respective corners and look bad on the new mobile mode.. (if anyone actually needs this feature open a issue and i will implement this behaviour).
+The Notifications are not designed to adapt to spontaneous screen size changes so old Notifications will stay in their respective corners and look bad on the new mobile mode.. (if anyone actually needs this open a issue and I will implement this behaviour).

 For changing the exact offsets of the preconfigured positions, what screen sizes count as mobile and the default lifetime check the [Initialization](#initialization).

 **Create a notification** using `PopupEngine.createNotification(settings)`.
 This function expects a single parameter which is a JSON object that has multiple optional values that allow you to customize the modal.
 \
 This function should only be called after initialization and after the DOM is loaded (defer in script tag or window.load listener).

+## Settings

 The create function accepts the following settings: